Ark-Repoleved/BDroid_X/README.md

     *   After a successful installation, a new, modified `__data` file will be saved to your phone's **`Download`** folder with the filename `__[hashed_name]`.
     *   **You need to manually copy or move this file to the corresponding game folder, overwriting the original `__data` file.**
     *   You can use a third-party file manager (with special permissions) to do this.
 The dialog will provide a one-click ADB command that can be executed via [ShizuTools](https://github.com/legendsayantan/ShizuTools) to automate the replacement.

+## Other Features

+### Spine Animation Preview

+To ensure a mod looks right before you install it, you can preview its animation directly.

+1. Find the mod you want to check in the main list.
+2.  **Long-press** on the mod's card.
+3. A new screen will open, playing the `.skel` or `.json` animation.

+### Standalone Bundle Unpacker

+This tool allows you to extract the contents of any Unity bundle file from the game.

+1. On the main screen, ensure no mods are selected.
+2. Tap the floating action button with the **unarchive (📤)** icon at the bottom right.
+3. Select the `__data` file you wish to unpack.
+4. The contents will be extracted to your phone's **`Download/outputs`** folder.

 ## FAQ